 - The Parent Trap (1998): Nick is engaged to be married to Meredith and although it is unknown to him, and only suspected by Hallie and Annie (as well as Chessie), her intention is to marry into his successful vineyard business and exploit his wealth.

-- In The Princess Bride, Prince Humperdink apparent political marriage to Buttercup is actually a part of a Genghis Gambit; once she's captured the hearts of the populace, he intends to have her killed and frame Gilder for the assassination so he has a Pretext for War.
+- In The Princess Bride, Prince Humperdink's apparent political marriage to Buttercup is actually part of a Genghis Gambit; once she's captured the hearts of the populace, he intends to have her killed and frame Gilder for the assassination so he has a Pretext for War.

 - Katherine's plan in Son of Dracula is to marry Dracula, and kill him after he has turned her into a vampire.

 - Total Recall (1990): After he remembers part of his old identity, Quaid discovers that his entire marriage is a sham when his wife Lori tries to kill him.
 She is really part of a unit sent by the Martian governor to spy on him and is already married to the governor's Dragon, Richter, who despises Quaid because of this.

 - Agatha Christie wrote several novels in which it is revealed at the end that the culprit, or one of the culprits, only married their spouse in order to murder them and inherit their money.
 (Naming the specific titles in question would be too much of a spoiler since the knowledge that this trope is in them would give away the entire mystery.)

 - This is the con Gentleman and Sue are planning in Fingersmith: Sue, posing as a maidservant, convinces the sheltered heiress Maud to marry Gentleman, who then commits her to a Bedlam House and splits her money with Sue.
 Things don't go as planned... or rather, not as planned by Sue.